scikit-learn-contrib/imbalanced-learn/doc/combine.rst

 .. currentmodule:: imblearn.combine

-In this regard, Tomek's link and edited nearest-neighbours are the two cleaning methods which have been pipeline after SMOTE over-sampling to obtain a cleaner space.
+In this regard, Tomek's link and edited nearest-neighbours are the two cleaning methods which have been added pipeline after SMOTE over-sampling to obtain a cleaner space.
 Therefore, imbalanced-learn implemented two ready-to-use class which pipeline both over- and under-sampling methods: (i) :class:`SMOTETomek` and (ii) :class:`SMOTEENN`.

-Those two classes can be used as any other sampler with identical parameters than their former samplers::
+These two classes can be used as any other sampler with identical parameters than their former samplers::

   >>> from collections import Counter